Ted Ellis (artist): Achievements

 Ellis' work has been exhibited at and is on permanent display at several museums.

-Ted Ellis and his artwork have been widely recognized and honored in many venues.
+Ellis and his artwork have been widely recognized and honored in many venues.

 Ellis's art was featured in 1992 and 1993 for Black History Month at the Irving Arts Center in Irving, Texas, near Dallas.
 The 1993 exhibit, Realism, Symbolism, and Abstraction: Images from the African American Experience, jointly featured artist Albert M. Shaw.

 Ellis was selected to creation of Walt Disney World 1998 commemorative Black History Poster.
 Other than that, he was official artist for the 50th anniversary of Bloody Sunday for the city of Selma, Alabama.
 Ted was Art ambassador for the City and County of Galveston, TX celebrating 150th anniversary of Juneteenth showcasing at the U.S. Capitol in Washington DC.

 The Ivory Coast II was featured on children's television show Barney & Friends.
 In 1997 his African-Americans in Law was unveiled and displayed in New Orleans City Hall.

 He was named Black Heritage Artist of the Year 1998 at Baltimore's Black Heritage Visual Arts Expo and painted the presentation poster for event sponsor PepsiCola.